Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 all transactions on behalf of misbehaving slave while also notifying the mgmt driver about the trip.
-The xclmgmt driver then starts taking recovery action. xclmgmt posts a XCL_MAILBOX_REQ_FIREWALL message to xocl using MailBox to inform the peer about FireWall trip. xocl can suggest a reset by sending a XCL_MAILBOX_REQ_HOT_RESET message to xclmgmt on MailBox.
+The xclmgmt driver then starts taking recovery action. xclmgmt posts a XCL_MAILBOX_REQ_FIREWALL message to xocl using MailBox to inform the peer about FireWall trip. xocl can suggest a reset by sending a XCL_MAILBOX_REQ_HOT_RESET message to xclmgmt via mailBox.
 Note that even if no reset is performed the AXI Protocol Firewall will continue to protect the host PCIe bus.
 DFX partition will be unavailable till device is reset. **A reboot of host is not required to reset the device.**

-On board that has multiple FPGA devices on one board and supports card level reset like u30, message exchanges on mailbox are exactly the same to single FPGA board, but the firewall trip on one FPGA device will result in all FPGA devices on same board being reset.
+Alveo boards with multiple FPGA devices on the same board like U30 support card level reset.
+Mailbox usage by each device on the card is similar to that of single device cards, however firewall trip in one device will trigger reset to all devices on the card.

 AXI Firewall in Slave Interface (SI) mode also protects the host from errant transactions initiated by kernels over Slave Bridge.
 For example if an AXI master kernel in the Dynamic Region issues a non compliant AXI transaction like